Kaushik-hub77/OneBox-email-Aggregator/readme.md

 AI Email Dashboard
 A full-stack, real-time email dashboard that:
-Synchronizes multiple IMAP accounts in real-time (IDLE mode, no cron jobs) Categorizes emails using DeepSeek v3 AI (Interested, Meeting Booked, Not Interested, Spam, Out of Office) Stores and indexes emails in Elasticsearch for fast, filterable, and full-text search Provides a simple React frontend for searching, filtering, and viewing categorized emails Features
+Synchronizes multiple IMAP accounts in real-time (IDLE mode) Categorizes emails using DeepSeek v3 AI (Interested, Meeting Booked, Not Interested, Spam, Out of Office) Stores and indexes emails in Elasticsearch for fast, filterable, and full-text search Provides a simple React frontend for searching, filtering, and viewing categorized emails Features
 Real-Time Email Sync:
-Connects to multiple IMAP accounts and fetches the last 30 days of emails, keeping them up-to-date in real time using persistent IMAP (IDLE mode).
+Connects to multiple IMAP accounts and fetches the last 30 days of emails, keeping them up-to-date in real time using persistent imapflow (IDLE mode).
 AI Email Categorization:
 Uses DeepSeek v3 (via OpenRouter) to automatically categorize each email into:
 Interested